cookpete/react-player/README.md

-`onPlay` | Called when media starts or resumes playing after pausing or buffering `onProgress` | Called when media data is loaded `onTimeUpdate` | Called when the media's current time changes `onDuration` | Callback containing duration of the media, in seconds `onPause` | Called when media is paused
+`onPlay` | Called when media starts or resumes playing after pausing or buffering `onProgress` | Called when media data is loaded `onTimeUpdate` | Called when the media's current time changes `onDurationChange` | Callback containing duration of the media, in seconds `onPause` | Called when media is paused
 `onSeeking` | Called when media is seeking
 `onSeeked` | Called when media has finished seeking